ivoniet-ntu/antconc-taigi-crashcourse/README.md

 ## Before the session

-1. Download AntConc from [laurenceanthony.net/software/antconc](https://www.laurenceanthony.net/software/antconc/) — choose the version for your operating system
+1. Download AntConc from [laurenceanthony.net/software/antconc](https://www.laurenceanthony.net/software/antconc/) Choose the version for your operating system
 2. Download `kong_seg.txt` and `sue_seg.txt` from this repository
 3. Download the visual guide and follow the instructions to load the files